virtual-labs/exp-fly-level-iitr/experiment/aim.md

-#### To find out elevations of various points on the ground using auto level.
+####  To study the Characteristics of LED and Plot the graph of V-I characteristics of LED in Forward Bias Condition.